 Choosing the type of test to use depends on how the code should be evaluated.
 Input/Output can be best for code that produces uniform results, and when the functionality of the code is the most important factor.
 Unit tests are more complex, but allow for a more rigorous check of the methodology of the code.
 Bash tests can be easier to write than unit tests, and look primarily at the functionality of the code.

 When selecting a unit test, the test bench will default to the most applicable test for the selected language.
-That test type can be changing by clicking in the Unit Testing Framework dropdown, and selecting another test type, like JUnit 4.
+That test type can be changed by clicking in the Unit Testing Framework dropdown, and selecting another test type, like JUnit 4 for Java workspaces.

 A prompt will ask if the current test should be deleted and replaced with the boilerplate for the newly selected framework.
 Boilerplates establish a guideline for how the selected framework functions.

 These tests types can be used in conjunction with each other.
 They can also be re-arranged using the hover-menu along the left side.
-They can be cloned or deleted using the menu along the right side.
+They can be cloned or deleted using the buttons along the right side when a test is selected.

 Input/Output comparison tests

-A description for the test, like what it tests, can be entered here:
+A description for the test, like what it tests, can be entered here in the test case description:

 Output tests also allow setting the comparison method.